HOHOD20XX/UETools-GUI/README.md

 > Solution is targeting Unreal Engine 4.27.2 as the base.
 That allows it to be upgraded or downgraded with relative ease; however, certain code segments may require adjustment to accommodate engine-specific differences (e.g., deprecated or not-yet-implemented variables and functions).

 > [!TIP]
-> When targeting Unreal Engine 5 based titles, it's recommended to uncomment `#define UE5` in `GUI.h`.
+> When targeting Unreal Engine 5 based titles, it's recommended to uncomment `#define UE5` in `definitions.h`.
 In many cases that action alone would be enough to adapt entirity of solution for newer engine.

 > [!CAUTION]
 > **Disclaimer:** Solution was developed for general use in Unreal Engine powered titles.
 The author does not condone cheating, modding, or the manipulation of [online competitive games](https://en.wikipedia.org/wiki/List_of_esports_games).
 The author bears no responsibility for the specific games or contexts in which the solution is used.